firdaush25/firdaush25-Data-Analysis-on-Sales-Data-Using-Machine-Learning/README.md

-📊Data Analysis on Sales Dataset Using Python
+📊 Data Analysis on Sales Dataset Using Machine Learning

 🧾 Project by: *Firdaush Alam*
 📅 Date: *23-07-2025*
 🧠 Tools: *Pandas, Matplotlib, Seaborn, Plotly*

-🔍 Project Overview
+🔍 Project Overview:

 This project performs an end-to-end **exploratory data analysis (EDA)** and **visual storytelling** using a real-world sales dataset.
 The goal is to generate actionable insights by cleaning the data, visualizing key patterns, and preparing for machine learning applications such as forecasting and segmentation.

 🧰 Tech Stack: